OpenTSDB/opentsdb.net/docs/source/api_http/index.rst

 If the ``Origin`` domain did not match a domain in the configured list, the response will be a 200 status code and an Error (see above) for the content body stating that access was denied, regardless of whether the request was a preflight or a regular request.
 The request will not be processed any further.

-By default, the ``tsd.http.request.cors_domains`` list is empty and CORS is diabled.
+By default, the ``tsd.http.request.cors_domains`` list is empty and CORS is disabled.
 Requests are passed through without appending CORS specific headers.
 If an ``Options`` request arrives, it will receive a 405 error message.

 ..
 NOTE:: Do not rely on CORS for security.
 It is exceedingly easy to spoof a domain in an HTTP request and OpenTSDB does not perform reverse lookups or domain validation.
 CORS is only implemented as a means to make it easier JavaScript developers to work with the API.

 Documentation
 -------------

 The documentation for each endpoint listed below will contain details about how to use that endpoint.
-Eahc page will contain a description of the endpoint, what verbs are supported, the fields in a request, fields in a respone and examples.
+Each page will contain a description of the endpoint, what verbs are supported, the fields in a request, fields in a response and examples.

 Request Parameters are a list of field names that you can pass in with your request.
 Each table has the following information: